 - It allows them to exert a large amount of pressure to tear meat apart and crush bones.

-- Their bite force is 553 N (56.4 kgf), sufficient to bite through thick metal wire.
+- Their bite force is 553 N (56.4 kgf), sufficient to bite through a thick metal wire.

 - Devils have long claws, which allows them to dig burrows and find underground prey easily.